Jana Kapustová

-Jana Kapustová (born 11 August 1983 in Žilina, Czechoslovakia) is a Slovakian ice hockey forward and defender.
+Jana Kapustová (born 11 August 1983) is a Slovak retired ice hockey player who played as a forward and defender.

 International career

 Kapustová was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
 She played in all five games, scoring one goal, and tying for the team lead with three points.
 She played in the qualifying campaigns for the 2010 and 2014 Olympics.

 Kapustová has also appeared for Slovakia at nine IIHF Women's World Championships, across three levels.
 Her first appearance came in 2003.
 She appeared at the top level championships in 2011 and 2012.